Below we are going to fully outline the elements of sexual misconduct.

 Element Four: The Basis for Employer Liability.
 Once the plaintiff has established a prima facie case of sexual harassment, the next question is who is responsible for the sexual harassment.
 To determine whether the employer is vicariously liable, the terms “quid pro quo” and “hostile work environment” no longer are controlling.
 Instead, liability depends upon who committed the harassment, whether the harassment resulted in a tangible employment action, and the employer’s response to the harassment.
 If the harasser is a supervisor, the employer must then convince the court (if that were the case) that no “tangible employment action” occurred in order to avoid vicarious liability.
 Only in the absence of a tangible employment action can the employer present an affirmative defence.
 Thus, oft-litigated issues include (1) who is a supervisor; (2) what is a tangible employment action; and (3) what constitutes “reasonable” action by employee and employer in the context of the affirmative defence?

-If the information has not answered all your questions about how to manage sexual harassment, then please feel free to contact us.
+We hope this article on the elements of sexual misconduct has been helpful, but if the information has not answered all your questions on the elements of sexual misconduct, or about how to manage sexual harassment, then please feel free to contact us.